mem3nto0/ModiDeC-RNA-modification-classifier/data_curation_tutorial/tutorial_training.md

   4)  The variable name NN specifies the name of the saved model (4).
   5)  The user can also specify if a validation of the retrained model is needed, by typing yes or no.

-After the settings are settled, press the button "training neural network" to retrain ModiDeC.
-When the training is finished, a folder with the name of the neural network will be created in the save folder that contain the trained neural network.
+After the settings are settled, press the button "Start training" to retrain ModiDeC.
+When the training is finished, a folder with the name of the neural network will be created in the "save folder" that contains the trained neural network.